cornell-zhang/heterocl/docs/tutorial.md

    # B[index] = fcompute(index), for all index in shape
    ```

 This API takes in the output shape, a list of input stages, a lambda function with indices as arguments, a name and data type.
-The last two arguments are optional.
-Following shows a code snippet from [Example 1](/heterocl/samples/tutorial/example_1.py).
+The last two arguments are optional. **The length of the output shape must match the number of lambda arguments.** Following shows a code snippet from [Example 1](/heterocl/samples/tutorial/example_1.py).

    ```python
    a = hcl.var()